cloudygoose/blindspot_nlg/README.md

 We have code for three tasks, summarization, translation, and open-ended generation.
 For summarization or translation, please see [here](sum_mt/README.md).

-Our code and data for open-ended generation will be out soon.
+Our code and data for open-ended generation is [here](wiki/README.md).
 Note that the package dependency for open-ended generation is different (The metrics are different and the code is not shared), so you might need to create a seperate virtual environment.

 For information about how the **TED-MT** data is constructed, please refer to our paper and sum_mt/MT/ted_zhen/README.txt .